open-telemetry/community/guides/contributor/genai.md

 In general, you should evaluate the output of LLMs -- regardless of how you use them -- in the same way you'd evaluate the output of a human contributor or non-AI tool.
-For example, tools like [Dosu](https://dosu.dev/) are being used in certain respositories to aid in code review and issue management.
+For example, tools like [Dosu](https://dosu.dev/) are being used in certain repositories to aid in code review and issue management.
 Remember that these tools can make mistakes, and use your best judgement when evaluating their output.